 Please note: If you simply click on the link and play it, that is streaming it.
 Our website is not setup for streaming, and you will experience skipping and looping after doing this a few times.
 You have to download and save the file to your computer or laptop, then add to music player where you can then add to your cloud service or sync with your device.

 We also offer FLAC files on select titles.
-FLAC files are created using the Free Lossless Audio Codec to compress audio files while maintaining a better audio quality compared to MP3 compression.
+FLAC files are created using the Free Lossless Audio Codec to compress audio files while maintaining a better audio quality compared to MP3 compression, though all of our MP3s are 320 kbit/s bitrate sampled at 44.1 kHz.
 Playing FLAC files requires you to install a software or filter that supports the FLAC compression format.
 Nearly all popular media players should be able to play a FLAC file, they might just require a plugin or extension to be installed.
 Here is a good site for more information and helpful instructions: https://www.wikihow.com/Play-FLAC-Files

 Due to these large files, we recommend only users with access to a broadband Internet connection purchase MP3 downloads.
 Download files average around 80MB to 150MB in size for single titles; multiple CD sets are typically around 160MB to 400MB, or more.